Moushumi9medhi/Distill-DBDGAN/README.md

 This paper is for you, [Sankar](https://www.linkedin.com/in/ganeshjonna/) for being an enthusiastic contributor, a dedicated researcher, a genuine friend, and most importantly, an amazing human being.
 Your expertise was essential in developing the code.
 May you continue to shine wherever you are.
 Your influence will always be remembered and cherished.

 ## Citation
-If you find this repository useful, please consider citing:
+If you find this repo useful, please consider citing:
 ```
 @article{10.1145/3557897,
 author = {Jonna, Sankaraganesh and Medhi, Moushumi and Sahay, Rajiv Ranjan},